hongaar/bandersnatch/README.md

 ### Error handling

-We first create a new program called `cat.ts` which is a simple version of the `cat` program we all know:
+We first create a new program called `cat.ts` which is a naive version of the `cat` program we all know:

 ```ts